Randy Mueller: Alternative football leagues

-In 2018, Mueller was hired by the Salt Lake Stallions of the newly-created Alliance of American Football (AAF).
-After the AAF folded, he joined another fledgling league in the XFL, becoming the Houston Roughnecks' director of pro personnel in 2019and later with the Seattle Dragons in 2022.
+In 2018, Mueller was hired by the Salt Lake Stallions of the newly created Alliance of American Football (AAF).
+After the AAF folded, he joined another fledgling league in the XFL, becoming the Houston Roughnecks' director of pro personnel in 2019 and later with the Seattle Dragons in 2022.
+On January 1, 2024, it was announced the Sea Dragons would not be a part of the UFL Merger.